willdahlgreen/nicar2022_qgis2/README.md

 ![solar filter](screenshots/new_nicar_screenshots/qgis_2_screenshot_31.png)

-Click `OK` to get out of the other windows too and you should see your filtered labels on the map:
+Make sure you've got `Value` set to `utility_name` and click `OK` to get out of the other windows too and you should see your filtered labels on the map:

 ![atlanta solar filter](screenshots/new_nicar_screenshots/Screenshot_2022-03-01_at_14.27.09.png)